-Implement as a cluster of peer-to-peer nodes = a highly available data warehouse with robust business continuance.
+Since it is implemented as a cluster of peer-to-peer nodes, we have a highly available data warehouse with robust business continuance.

 In that the individual records are immutable, the LineageDB may prove suitable to support relevant audit or compliance requirements.